Winter is one of the five amazing seasons you can experience in Virginia's Blue Ridge.

 Get your tickets now to see an upcoming show!
 The calendar is full of great live music and performances over the next couple months.

-Between the shows at Berglund Center and Salem Civic Center, the latest production by Showtimers Community Theatre, and an incredible assortment of bands and artists at the Harvester Performance Center and Jefferson Center, Virginia's Blue Ridge will keep you very entertained.
+Between the shows at Berglund Center and Salem Civic Center, the latest production by Showtimers Community Theatre, and an incredible assortment of bands and artists at the Harvester Performance Center (pictured above) and Jefferson Center, Virginia's Blue Ridge will keep you very entertained.

 5. Perfect for a Romantic Getaway